Modibo Keita International Airport

-Modibo Keita International Airport (formerly Bamako–Sénou International Airport) is Mali's main airport located approximately 15 km south of downtown Bamako, the capital of Mali in West Africa.
-It is the country's only international airport.
+Modibo Keita International Airport (formerly the Bamako–Sénou International Airport) is an international airport serving Bamako, the capital of Mali.
+It is located approximately 15 km south of Bamako city centre.
 It is managed by Aéroports du Mali (ADM).
 Its operations are overseen by the Malian Ministry of Equipment and Transport.

 History

-Bamako-Sénou Airport was opened to traffic in 1974.
+Bamako–Sénou Airport was opened to traffic in 1974.
 The airport was upgraded between 2007 and 2012 in a US$181 million project funded by the Millennium Challenge Corporation, a United States foreign aid agency.

 On 17 September 2024, the airport was stormed by Jama'at Nusrat al-Islam wal Muslimin militants as part of a series of coordinated attacks across multiple locations in Bamako.
 The JNIM claimed to have destroyed aircraft and opened fire at the presidential hangar.
 An aircraft used for humanitarian work by the World Food Programme was also damaged.
+The airport was attacked by JNIM again on 25 April 2026 as part of a larger offensive.

 Military base

-Bamako–Sénou International Airport is adjacent to Air Base 101, which is used by the Malian Air Force.
+The airport is adjacent to Air Base 101, which is used by the Malian Air Force.